-A 2 week period whereby you may cancel your policy and obtain a refund of the full premium paid less medical expenses incurred (if any).
+A 2 week period whereby you may cancel your policy and obtain full refund of the premium paid less medical expenses were incurred (if any).
 Starts from the date that you receive your policy.
 For Investment-linked products, you are liable to pay for the investment loss (if any).
-This is meant as a safety net to buyers in the case they make an erroneous decision.
+This serves as a safety net to buyers in the case they make an erroneous decision.
 Every policy in Singapore has a 14 day free look period.

 Upon meeting of certain conditions (usually applicable for critical illness), the insurer pays out the full sum assured due.

 Application of statistics and mathematics to evaluate present and future risk.
 In life insurance context, the acturial will determine the premium tables for the underwriters.